V-Ray lights are designed specifically to work with V-Ray and optimize its features.

 The following light types can be created with V-Ray for Houdini:

-Ambient light permeates a scene and illuminates from all angles equally without providing contrast.
+- V-Ray Ambient Light permeates a scene and illuminates from all angles equally without providing contrast.
 For more information, see V-Ray Ambient Light.

-The V-Ray Directional Light can create light sources that cast parallel light rays in a single direction.
+- V-Ray Direct Lights can create light sources that cast parallel light rays in a single direction.
 For more information, see V-Ray Direct Light.

 - V-Ray IES Lights (photometric lights) are designed to simulate a light source's distribution pattern exactly as they behave in real life by loading and using an IES (Illumination Engineering Society) file.
 An IES profile contains details about the light's behavior, such as how the light passes through fresnel lenses, its intensity, and its and falloff.
 For more information, see V-Ray IES Light

 - V-Ray Mesh Lights can create light sources that have volume and shape defined by geometry in the scene, without the need to use self illuminated objects and global illumination.
 For more information, see V-Ray Mesh Light

 - V-Ray Omni or Point Light is a V-Ray specific light that can be used to create physically accurate lights that casts rays in all directions from a single source.
 For more information, see V-Ray Omni Light.

 - V-Ray Light Sphere is a VRay Light object in the shape of a sphere, casting light outward in all directions.
 For more information, see V-Ray Sphere Light